 Macmillan is taking steps to limit libraries' purchasing of their ebooks and digital audiobooks for 8 weeks after titles are published.
-These restrictions will begin November 1, 2019.
+These restrictions began November 1, 2019.
 These changes will impact how quickly you will be able to read any new titles from Macmillan Publishers in Wisconsin’s Digital Library, which includes Overdrive and Libby.

 Q&A by WPLC